 (i) Provision for prompt response to detected offenses, and for development of corrective action initiatives relating to the MCP's contract; and

-(j) Prompt reporting of all instances of fraud and abuse to ODM and member fraud to the CDJFS.
+(j) Prompt reporting of all instances of suspected provider fraud and abuse to the Ohio department of medicaid (ODM) and suspected member fraud and abuse to ODM's bureau of program integrity.

 (2) These arrangements or procedures must be made available to ODM upon request.